-In planning and performing our audit of the financial statements, we considered Morehouse Community Improvement Organization, internal control financial reporting (internal control) over audit procedures that are appropriate the circumstances for the purpose of expressing our opinion on financial statements, but not for the purpose of expressing an opinion on the effectiveness of Morehouse Community Improvement Organization, Inc.'s internal control.
+In planning and performing our audit of the financial statements, we considered Morehouse Community Improvement Organization, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that appropriate are in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Morehouse Community Improvement Organization, Inc.'s internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, reasonable possibility that such that there is а а material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.